flymperopoulos/YouGiphy/README.md

 ### Usage:

+If you want to run the application locally:

 - Make sure to update: `$ npm install`
+- Update your credentials in `oauth.js`
 - Run: `$ nodemon app.js` (nodemon is the best)
 - Have fun!